vzhou842/victorzhou.com/content/posts/better-profanity-detection.md

 description: "Why existing libraries are uninspiring and how I built a better one."
 ---

-## Why existing libraries are uninspiring and how I built a better one.

 A few months ago, I needed a way to detect profanity in user-submitted text strings:

 ![This shouldn't be that hard, right?](https://cdn-images-1.medium.com/max/1600/1*i2fk4aGvplR7le_3PPajAA.png)